WildernessLabs/Netduino.Foundation/docs/API/CorePeripherals/index.md

 ---
 layout: API
-title: API Reference
+title: Core Peripherals
-subtitle: Reference documentation for Netduino.Foundation core library.
+subtitle: Built-in peripheral drivers.
 ---

-# Core Peripherals
+# About

 Netduino.Foundation has two sets of peripheral drivers; [built-in ones that cover common, generic, components](/API/CorePeripherals) that are built into the Netduino.Foundation core library, and the [specialized set of third party components](/Library) which are added via their individual Nuget packages.

+The built-in peripherals are as follows:

 ## LEDs